 Language acquisition is defined as‘a language studying process, which can be either native or foreign’ (Hyams, 2012).
 The term‘first language acquisition’ is often mistakenly applied to those studying a foreign language, where the term‘second language acquisition’ is appropriate.
 The term‘acquisition’ describes“the subconscious process of understanding and forming language through all facets” (Spikrin, 2005).
 Language acquisition is an innate ability and is a characteristic of all children, regardless of their nationality, level of civilisation, etc. Implicit learning facilitates acquisition, as it occurs subconsciously.
 In acquiring a first language, explicit instructions are not required, as infants‘pick up’ the language, learning at the same time as learning to roll over, crawl, and walk, alongside other skills (Bowles& Montrul, 2008).

 Compared to first language acquisition, second language acquisition is the process of learning a second language in humans.
 The critical ability to learn a new, additional language is present in all humans; however, some are better at learning a second language than others.
 Adults and older children have the capacity to learn multiple second languages.
 In contrast to first language acquisition, second language acquisition is a conscious and active procedure with the help of education and explicit instruction.
 Older children and adults are over the critical period, so they need explicit teaching of the second language (Muñoz, 2010 ).
 In order to learn languages, instructors should provide explicit opportunities to speak and listen to second languages.
-Get expert's advice and order assignment help.
+Get expert's advice and argumentative assignment

 Age of Acquisition